helje5/dockSwiftOnARM/README.md

 * fetches and parses the Ubuntu package files and
 * builds the ld.gold linker

-When it does finish, you should get a message saying all is well and that the directories Toolchains, SDKs, and Destinations, populated with various (arm64|arm32|amd64) files have been produced.
+When it does finish, you should get a message saying all is well and that the following directories: Toolchains, SDKs, and Destinations, have been populated with various (arm64|armhf|amd64) files have been produced.
+Note that the armv6 and armv7 output are both named armhf internally.
+This is a GNU/LLVM issue which can't really be addressed at this level.
+Accordingly if you are building for both the 32-bit platforms, you need to be very careful to clean things out under `./InstallPackagers/SwiftCrossCompiler/Developer` between builds.

 The cross compilers end up under: `./InstallPackagers/SwiftCrossCompiler/Developer` by default.
 If you don't want to make installer packages, you can simply copy the Toolchains, SDKs and Destinations directories from there to `/Library/Developer`.
 NB If you wish to change the installed location from `/Library/Developer` you will need to change the files under Destinations to match your new installed location.
 Changes required in the file should be obvious.

+If you do want to build your own installer package, you can get (Packages.app)[http://s.sudre.free.fr/Software/Packages/about.html] for free and open `./InstallPackagers/SwiftCrossCompiler/SwiftCrossCompiler.pkgproj`.
+You'll want to adjust the version number SwiftCrossCompiler/Settings, then just use the Build/Build menu option.
+The output will appear at `InstallPackagers/SwiftCrossCompiler/build/Swift Cross Compiler.pkg`.
+Just double click that to install.

 ## Using your cross compiler
-In this directory, you may now do the following (based on which cross compiler you have built)
+Assuming you have installed the cross compilers in /Library you can do the following from this directory.

     cd helloworld
-    swift build --destination ../Destinations/arm64-ubuntu-bionic.json
+    swift build --destination /Library/Developer/Destinations/armhf-5.1.0-RELEASE.json
-    swift build --destination ../Destinations/amd64-ubuntu-bionic.json
+    swift build --destination /Library/Developer/Destinations/arm64-5.1.0-RELEASE.json
-    swift build --destination ../Destinations/armhf-ubuntu-bionic.json
+    swift build --destination /Library/Developer/Destinations/amd64-5.1.0-RELEASE.json

 If this finishes successfully you have an arm64 executable in `.build/aarch64-unknown-linux/debug/helloworld`, an amd64 executable in `.build/x86_64-unknown-linux/debug/helloworld` and an armv7 executable in `.build/armhf-unknown-linux/debug/helloworld`